 1. Todd Stebleton became involved in Universal Pest Control in 1995 when he transitioned from his municipal government position to join his parents in what became their family business.
 In 2006, Todd and his wife Natalie took full ownership of the company when they bought the business from his parents.
 Universal Pest Control offers general pest control programs, termite treatment programs and fumigation services for your home, business, boat or RV.
 The company is known in the community as being honest and reliable with the competitive advantage of being able to solve pest control problems for your family safely and with high regard for the environment.

-2. Universal Pest Control has been working with George Tewari and his team of consultants at the FSBDC for several months thanks to another business owner recommending to Todd that he utilize the FSBDC’s no-cost programs and services.
+2. Universal Pest Control has been working with the FSBDC thanks to another business owner recommending to Todd that he utilize the FSBDC’s no-cost programs and services.
 In just a few short months, Todd has realized the benefit of having certified business counselors analyze his business using an outside perspective.
-FSBDC Director George Tewari helped by running customized workshops including the business model canvas and key performance indicators to identify business gaps and streamline business processes which has led to a more efficient company and better productivity.
-Todd is now aware of the goals he needs to achieve to grow his business and his confident he can reach them with the help of the FSBDC.
+The FSBDC helped by running customized workshops including the business model canvas and key performance indicators to identify business gaps and streamline business processes which has led to a more efficient company and better productivity.
+Todd is now aware of the goals he needs to achieve to grow his business and is confident he can reach them with the help of the FSBDC.